|Road:||A34/A40/A44 Peartree Interchange|

 Little Chef remained the main occupant of the main building, alongside Burger King.
 Compass experimented with an Upper Crust counter and a joint Little Chef/Harry Ramsden's menu; the People's Restaurant Company demolished the games area and opened a Coffee Tempo!.
 The shop still used Granada branding until it was closed at the end of 2009.

 Although the main restaurant was well-run, the building itself was run-down, with dirty, poorly signed toilets and a car park with few signs to it.
-Welcome Break took over the site in April 2010 and completely refitted the site, with the new one opening at 11am on the 9th July.
-It remains to be seen whether they can give it the kick it needs.
+Welcome Break took over the site in April 2010 and completely refitted the site, with the new one opening at 11am on the 9 July 2010.

 |Didcot (15 miles)||Services on the A34||Family Farm (5 miles)|